-Pigments Colour Name of Fruits 1.
-Chlorophyll Green Raw guava, raw mango, green grapes and Indian gooseberry (amla) 2.
-Carotenoids Yellow and orange Ripe mango, orange, papaya, etc. 3.
-Flavonoids · a) Anthocyanins Red, purple or blue Cherry, jamun, black grapes, mullberry, pomegranates strawberry, plums, kokum, water melon, etc. b) Anthoxanthins White or cream Banana, apple and guava due to the p compounds esters, essent Orange and lo oils in the oils their characteristics presence of many a like organic acids, ial oils and minerals. emon contains some e outer covering or si ch can be extracted to Tannins are usually present in immature sugar, Tannins are usually present in immature fruits and give a bitter or astringent flavou Ways to retain colour pigments an flavours: Fruits may be stored at a particular contribute to common acid acid, citric a ain various acids, their typical flavour.
-T ls present in fruits an cid, tartaric acid etc. ic acid and malic acid The mostof fruit.
-Apple can be stored for a longere malicperiod in cold storage.
-Bananas can remaiGrapeswell at room temperature for few days anturn brown in cold storage at ringenin
+Pigments Colour Name of Fru lits 1.
+Chlorophyll Green Raw guava, raw mango, green grapes and Indian gooseberry (amla) 2.0 Carotenoids Yellow and orange Ripe mango, orange, papaya, etc. 3.
+F Flavonoids a) A Anthocyanins Red, purple or blue Cherry, jamu strawberry, p an, black grapes, mullberry, pomegranates lums, kokum, water melon, etc. b) Anthoxanthins White or cream Banana, appl e and guava Flavouring Compounds: Fruits have their characteristics due to the presence of many a compounds like organic acids, esters, essential oils and minerals.
+Orange and lemon contains some e oils in the outer covering or sk glands), which can be extracted to essence or emulsion flavor romatic sugar, essential kin (oil prepare Sweet flavour of fruits is due to the presence of sugar.
+Tannins are usually present in immature fruits and give a bitter or astringent flavour.
+Ways to retain colour pigments and flavours: Fruits may be stored at a particular optimum temperature.
+Fruits contain various acids, contribute to their typical flavour.
+The common acids present in fruits are acid, citric acid, tartaric acid etc. contain tartaric acid and malic acid which The most The malic Grapes I. Storage temperature varies with the type of fruit.
+Apple can be stored for a longer period in cold storage.
+Bananas can remain well at room temperature for few days and turn brown in cold storage at ripening stage due to chilling injury.